RyanLii/AreUWorkingTmr/drinking_model_algorithm/MODEL_SPEC_EN.md

 3. Burst-merge handling for very short drink intervals.
 4. Layered UX guidance for primary vs detailed information.
 5. Runnable incremental algorithm and validation protocol.
+6. Dynamic Recovery Time derived from full clearance with a session-scaled buffer.

 ### 2.2 Out of Scope